tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

             `mmax` maximum order of spherical harmonics

-    .. method:: object.mean(apply=False)
+    .. method:: object.mean(apply=False, indices=Ellipsis)

         Compute mean gravitational field from the harmonics object

+        Option:
-        Option: `apply` to remove the mean field from the input harmonics
+            `apply` to remove the mean field from the input harmonics

+            `indices` of input harmonics object to compute mean

     .. method:: object.scale(var)